OybekKayumov/github-finder/README.md

-# Getting Started with Create React App
+# GitHub User Finder React App

 This project was deployed on [Vercel](https://github-finder-phi-five.vercel.app/).